Irina Alfyorova

-Irina Ivanovna Alfyorova PAR (Ири́на Ива́новна Алфёрова; born 13 March 1951, Novosibirsk, Soviet Union) is a Soviet and Russian actress.
+Irina Ivanovna Alfyorova PAR (Ири́на Ива́новна Алфёрова; born 13 March 1951) is a Soviet and Russian actress.
 She was formerly married to Russian film and stage actor Aleksandr Abdulov, he adopted her daughter, Ksenia (from marriage to a Bulgarian diplomat Boyko Gyurov).

 Biography

-Irina Ivanovna Alfyorova was born on March 13, 1951, in Novosibirsk to a family of lawyers.
+Alfyorova was born in Novosibirsk, Russian SFSR, Soviet Union (now Russia) to a family of lawyers.

 After graduation, she moved to Moscow and entered the Russian Academy of Theatre Arts (GITIS).

 In 1970, as a student, she made her cinematic debut in Alekseich.
 In 1972 she acted in two more films; The Silver Pipe and Teacher of Singing.

 In 1972, Irina Alfyorova graduated from GITIS.
 In the same year, director Vasily Ordynsky invited her to the role of Dasha in the television mini-series Road to Calvary.
 In 1977, the series was released and was a great success.

 In 1976, she entered the troupe of Lenkom Theatre.

 In parallel with work in the theater, she continued to act in films: Black Birch (1977), Autumn Bells (1978).